 Why do i think it’s a good storyline:

-1/ If they show an ideal delivery of probabilities and diagnosis by the right medical professional using the right language, we can say that is not how it happens and that is one of the reasons for high termination.
+1/ If they show an ideal delivery of probabilities and diagnosis by the right medical professional using the right language, we could say that is not how it always happen and that it could account for some of the reasons for high termination.
 Thank you, Emmerdale!

-2/ If they show a realistic delivery of probabilities and diagnosis using the wrong language and leading expectant parents towards termination, we can say that is exactly what’s happening and that’s again another reason for high termination.
+2/ If they show a realistic delivery of probabilities and diagnosis using the wrong language and leading expectant parents towards termination, we could say that it does happen aand that again it could be another reason for high termination.
 Cheers Emmerdale!

-3/ When the couple are shown to debate which avenue they should take, I do strongly believe they should bring up what every other mainstream parents do when in that situation, what nearly every single one of us thought when we were presented with the news: what about the future of my child, how will it affect their siblings, how will it affect our marriage, how will it affect our careers, etc… They are all very real and common concerns AT THAT POINT IN TIME.
-Easy for us to know that’s all irrelevant, we are now in the know.
+3/ When the couple are shown to debate which avenue they should take, I do strongly believe they should bring up what every other mainstream parents do when in that situation, what nearly every single one of us thought when we were presented with the news: what about the future of my child, how will it affect their siblings, how will it affect our marriage, how will it affect our careers, etc… They are all very real and common and valid concerns.
 Most parents who choose termination do so thinking it is the panacea.
 Are you able to take your pregnant self back in time and meeting a seasoned parent of a child with Down syndrome belittling you and shouting at you and judging you for daring to even voice these concerns?
 I can, I would have shut them off, for sure.
 I wouldn’t dream of telling anybody what to do.
 I’m the only one to ever walk in my own shoes and nobody tells me what to do!
 I don’t know about you but I really don’t want my own children or relatives or friends to think they can’t talk to me about prenatal diagnosis when the time comes for fear of being shunned by me should they decide to terminate!
 I would want them to know that I would support them no matter what their decision is.
 I would never equate their decision to terminate with them believing my daughter with Down syndrome has no worth or that my life is not enviable.
 What kind of maths is that?
 Am I the only one to think like this?
 I hope not.
-So, with each episode, another opportunity to raise awareness , debunk myths, and show our lived experience.
+So, with each episode, another opportunity to raise awareness and show our lived experience.
 Thumbs up, Emmerdale!

 4/ The mother is over 40.
 Yes, again.
 Great point for us to remind people that although there’s a higher chance for women to have a child with Down syndrome the older they are, most babies with Down syndrome are born to young mothers simply because more young mothers get pregnant.
 But the fact that Laurel is over 40 brings more worries into the mix.
 The other very real elephant in the room: who will look after my child when I’m gone?
 Another great constructive debate to address that very real worry in my humble opinion!

 5/ One of the main concerns that was voiced was about the impact the storyline can have on people who have Down syndrome and watch the show.
 If your child with Down syndrome is old enough to watch Emmerdale and able enough to understand what is going on, again, what a perfect opportunity to tell them the truth, tactfully.
-The reality is that prenatal testing is not going anywhere ever, which means that debates about the worth of our children are here to stay, and there’s no way on earth you can shield them from it, and it’s better they learn about it from you than through leafing through a magazine or watching a movie on their own.
+The reality is that prenatal testing is not going anywhere ever, which means that debates are here to stay, and there’s no way on earth you can shield them from it, and it’s better they learn about it from you than through leafing through a magazine or watching a movie on their own.
 The show will prompt the difficult conversation, one episode at a time.
 “Life is not always what it seems, but you are here, you have a great life, you are loved.
 Not everyone knows enough about Down syndrome and what they know about it is usually pretty negative, and not everyone is capable of raising and loving a child with Down syndrome the way they need and deserve to (that goes for the same folks who shouldn’t have a child at all if you look at the shocking statistics of child abuse and child cruelty).
 Mum and Dad are doing whatever we can to raise awareness of what it means to us to have a child like you in our life, but ultimately, we are not responsible for other people’s actions.
 It’s their right, it’s their choice and it doesn’t affect your self-worth.
 You are wonderful!” .
 For example.
-Chances are they’ve already heard about it all through Heidi Crowter’s groundbreaking and brilliant campaign, herself an advocate with Down syndrome and seeking to change the law so that terminations on the ground of a positive diagnosis of Down syndrome is legal only up to 24 weeks and not up to birth as it currently stands. https://www.crowdjustice.com/case/downrightdiscrimination/

-6/ Incidentally, we don’t know at what stage of her pregnancy Laurel will have her termination, I predict within the 24-week legal limit, and I almost wish the storyline would show how she first decided to keep her baby and how her decision was questioned at each medical appointment as it often happens, and how she then changes her mind well into her 3rd trimester.
-There are indeed many recorded cases of women being pressured into termination.
-Here are a few of them, if you are interested https://fb.watch/2d_8WjpeJe/
+6/ Incidentally, we don’t know at what stage of her pregnancy Laurel will have her termination, I predict within the 24-week legal limit, and I almost wish the storyline would show how she first decided to keep her baby and how her decision was questioned at each medical appointment as it sometimes happens, and how she then changes her mind well into her 3rd trimester.
+There are indeed recorded cases of women being pressured into termination.

 But what if Emmerdale’s storyline plays all the right cards, the cards that we wish all women in Laurel’s position were given, that the couple have had all the balanced information and more, that they’ve done their own research, that they are friends with Leo’s family , and in the end, they do decide to terminate?
 Why can’t we accept that?
 I don’t think it perpetuates prejudice, I think it shows one of the directions people can take when at a T junction.
 Are we really saying that the decision of a character in a soap opera could be accountable for a further jump in termination rates?